WenjinTao/Self-Driving-Car-Nanodegree--Udacity/Term1/P3-Behavioral_Cloning/README.md

 ### 4. Model Training

+#### 4.1 Training in the memory using `model.fit()`

+Firstly, since the size of training data is relatively small, all the data was read in memory and trained using `model.fit()`.
+Some hyperparameters selection are discussed below.

 **Optimizer: AdamOptimizer**

 As discussed in [Project 2](https://github.com/WenjinTao/Self-Driving-Car-Nanodegree--Udacity/blob/master/Term1/P2-Traffic_Sign_Classifier/Traffic_Sign_Classifier-WenjinTao.ipynb), the Optimizer is to calculate gradients for a loss function and apply them to different variables of a model. _**Adaptive Moment Estimation (Adam)**_ method allows us to use larger step sizes (learning rates) without fine tuning.
 It works well in practice and compares favorably to other adaptive learning method algorithms.
 Then I keep using 'Adam' as the optimizer in this project.